xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 used `Integer`, that’s Java after all.

 During the debriefing, we shared our difficulties and someone suggested defining the neighbors relative to each other.
-Using top, right, bottom and left.
+Using top, right, bottom, and left.
 I think it's a great idea because you can chain them and it is infinite (by using an `int` I have a limit, a huge one, but still a limit).